 As the people of Maine discovered, the road to reform can be rutted, bumpy, and plagued by detours, but grit, common sense and a determination to keep elections, clean, honest and hewing to local values enabled the Pine Tree State to become the first in the nation to enact a Clean Elections public funding program for state elections back in 1996.

 Starting with the 2000 elections, Maine’s public funding law has been operating effectively, giving most political candidates an attractive alternative to the exhausting, time-consuming process of raising their own campaign war-chests and having to rely on special interest money.
-Over eight election cycles, an average of close to 70% of candidates for statewide offices and the legislature have participated.
+Over nine election cycles, an average of close to 70% of candidates for statewide offices and the legislature have participated.
 This has had a positive impact on voting rights in Maine by ensuring that more people have a say in who is elected to office.

 Maine’s experience offers valuable lessons for citizen activists and public interest groups elsewhere that are seeking ways to reduce the power of billionaire and corporate donors, in seeing how to enact reforms, how to make them work, and how to jockey your way around the obstacles, even those thrown in your way by the U.S. Supreme Court.